 Please click on the following link (New Employment Credit Estimator) if you would like to find out if your business may be eligible for state tax credits based on full-time employees hired after Jan.
 1, 2014.

 California Competes Tax Credit Program

 This flexible tax credit program promotes job creation and business attraction, expansion and retention efforts in California.
 The program goal is to incentivize companies that plan to move to California or that wish to expand their existing business operations in the state.
 Companies statewide submit online applications for the opportunity to capture significant quarterly allocations of state tax credits.
 The program is administered by California Governor's Office of Business and Economic Development (GO-Biz).

 For more information, please visit the California Competes Tax Credit Program.

 Partial Sales Tax Exemption Program

-The Partial Sales Tax Exemption Program affords businesses a 4.19% state sales tax exemption for qualifying manufacturing equipment purchases statewide; resulting in an immediate, direct cost benefit for company at the time qualifying equipment is purchased.
-The program is administered by state of California Board of Equalization (BOE).
+The Partial Sales Tax Exemption Program affords businesses a 4.19 percent state sales tax exemption for qualifying manufacturing equipment purchases statewide, resulting in an immediate, direct cost benefit for company at the purchase time of qualifying equipment.
+The program is administered by the California Board of Equalization (BOE).